 - TRIM User Forum

 For further information and registration, search the titles in MyCareer Online.

 The Organisational and Career Development Program provides information on a range of professional and career development programs and workshops available to all staff.
 To view a full listing of our Programs, go to MyCareer Online via Staff Online (opens in a new window)

 Select How to Register for assistance on registering for all Modules.

-Unless otherwise stated all programs are located at Frogmore House, Building AA,Werrington North campusCourses may also be provided at other locations.
-Two meeting rooms and the Staff IT Lab at Frogmore House are located on the first floor.
-If you require disabled access or have special requirements, please advise us at firstname.lastname@example.org so that alternate arrangements can be made.
+Unless otherwise stated most programs are located at Frogmore House, Building AA,Werrington North campusCourses may also be provided at other locations.
+The Staff IT Lab at Frogmore House is located on the first floor.
+If you require disabled access or have special requirements, please advise firstname.lastname@example.org so that alternate arrangements can be made.

 For more information, contact Talent and Leadership Development.